Epicodus-Curriculum/intro-full-stack/2c_debugging_html_and_css.md

 ![We alter the color of the title in the image.](https://learnhowtoprogram.s3.us-west-2.amazonaws.com/dev-tools/dev-tools-css-inspector-gif.gif)

-We've already highlighted the element that holds the tile "Introduction to Programming / Getting Started at Epicodus / Learn How to Program."
+We've already highlighted the element that holds the tile "Introduction to Programming".
 Let's say we want to see how this heading looks with a different color.

 We can click the checkbox to the left of the property in the Styles pane.
 When the checkbox is clicked, the property is applied.
 When it's unclicked, the property is removed.

 We can also update a property.
-In this case, we click on the color and change it to green.
+In this case, we click on the color and change it to blue.

 We could even add a new property if we like — just start a new line in the CSS rule and add the property!
 (This isn't shown in the GIF above.)